6 Useful ESL Materials for Adults to Keep Your Students Engaged

 First, you will need to spend some time browsing OWN to find the right clips for your students.
 Remember, if you have a class of corporate executives who are all male, picking a kitchen makeover video may not keep them too engaged.
 One topic most business professionals enjoy learning more about is self-achievement.
 Successful people often strive to continually improve themselves, which could even be one reason they are taking your English class.

-- This example OWN video clip discusses risks that always pay off.
+- This example OWN video clip discusses intuition and how to discover your life’s purpose.
 Have your students watch the video roughly three to five times, encouraging them to take notes.

 - Next, engage your students in a classroom discussion about the clip.
-For example, ask your students, “Why is using imagination and creativity important in personal and professional settings?,” “How can saying what you feel promote well-being?,” “How can you be more social?” or “How would talking to more people help you and the person you are engaged with in conversation?”
+For example, ask your students, “Why is having a good intuition important in personal and professional settings?,” “How can saying what you feel promote well-being?” or “How can you find your life’s purpose?”
 Have a classroom discussion, letting students respond to your questions and the answers of their peers.

 3. NPR Podcasts